 Vermont’s Otter Creek Brewery Company for example, sends its spent grains to area dairy farms.
-Because cows are ruminants (four stomachs used to digest food), they are the ultimate recyclers!
+Because cows are ruminants (four distinct compartments in the stomach to digest food), they are the ultimate recyclers!

 And it’s not just brewer’s grains that dairy cows like to eat; from citrus pulp, to bakery leftovers, dairy cows use many of our byproducts to fuel their milk production.

 Melissa Carabeau is a nutritionist for Poulin Grain.
 A 2013 Animal Science graduate from the University of Vermont, it’s her job to create a balanced diet for thousands of dairy cows in Vermont.
 She visits local farms weekly to check up on the herds.
 Carabeau says healthy cows produce delicious milk, and that for some dairy cows across the nation, 10 to 25 percent of their diet comes from human food byproducts.
 Nationwide more then 34 million tons of food leftovers are fed to farm animals, and kept out of landfills, a practice beneficial to our food system and the environment!

 A Cow’s Diet

 Nutrition is an important part of the dairy industry.
 Farmers and nutritionists like Carabeau work to find the perfect balance of energy, fat, protein, and carbohydrates.
 And that balance can differ from cow to cow.
 It’s a science based on the cow’s breed, their age, even how long it’s been since they had a calf.

 Like us, dairy cows need to be comfortable and healthy – the keys to efficient production and quality milk, both important goals for dairy farmers.